 Costa Verde Spain Travel Guide

-This northern gem welcomes travelers seeking authenticity and outdoor adventure.
+This northern gem welcomes travelers seeking genuineness and outdoor adventure.
 It is a region where old traditions blend with modern innovation, creating an enthralling atmosphere.
 From the sophisticated cities of Bilbao and San Sebastián to the charming seaside fishing communities and the awe-inspiring peaks of the Picos de Europa, the Costa Verde features a diverse collection of experiences.
-Travelers find a warm welcome plus a chance to explore a part of Spain that remains deeply rooted in its distinct identity, delivering a memorable journey for those ready to discover its many layers.
+Travelers find a warm welcome plus a chance to explore a part of Spain that remains deeply rooted in its distinct identity, delivering a memorable journey for those ready to discover its numerous layers.

 Beyond hiking and surfing, visitors enjoy canoeing down the Sella River, cycling along greenways, and discovering the region's many natural parks.